What Is a Keogh Plan?

 Keogh plans get their name from the man who created them, Eugene Keogh, who established the Self-Employed Individuals Tax Retirement Act of 1962, aka the Keogh Act.
-The plans were changed by the Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001.
-In fact, they've changed so much that the Internal Revenue Code no longer refers to them as Keoghs.
-They're now known as HR 10 or qualified plans.
+The plans were changed by the 2001 Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
+They've changed so much that the Internal Revenue Code no longer refers to them as Keoghs.
+They're now known as HR 10s or qualified plans.

 Two Types of Keogh Plans

-- Defined benefit: This works like a traditional pension plan.
-You set a pension goal for yourself and fund it.
-You can contribute up to $215,000 in 2017.
-This makes it an interesting choice for highly compensated self-employed individuals who want to contribute some extra dollars before retirement.
+It works like a traditional pension plan.
+You set a pension goal for yourself, fund it, and can contribute up to $255,000 a year as of 2019.
+It makes it a wise choice for highly compensated self-employed individuals who want to contribute some extra dollars before retirement.

-Contributions to each type of plan are made on a pre-tax basis so they're taken out of your taxable salary.
-You'll pay taxes each pay period on less.
-You have the option of taking an upfront deduction on your annual income tax return instead.
+Contributions to each type of plan are made on a pre-tax basis, so they're taken out of your taxable salary.
+You'll pay taxes each pay period on less and have the option of taking an upfront deduction on your annual income tax return instead.

 Investing in a Keogh